 "There is no way she [Noreen Renier] had anything to do with finding the plane. . . there is no way she could have.
 I don't think about the crash every day but when I do I know from the bottom of my heart that what came out was not the entire story.
 There wasn't real openness and honesty, it was like a murky cloud covering everything."

-Was it a murky cloud partially because some of those involved were more interested in keeping a lid on factual realities while helping to promote or concoct psychic nonsense fore the media?
+Was it a murky cloud partially because some of those involved were more interested in keeping a lid on factual realities while helping to promote psychic nonsense for the media?

 Interestingly Jessica Herbert completely ignored in her own testimony that Cricket Frost and Ron Richard were at the airport that evening.
 And it was Jessica Herbert's testimony that claims the plane could not land because landing lights were off and the airport closed.